Nothing in your cart

 • Total = 15 grams (so 7 grams of carbs).

-When you're getting enough fibre daily, and vitamins and minerals, a chocolate bar in concert with your active lifestyle isn't going to destroy you or your progress.
+When you're getting enough fibre daily, and vitamins and minerals, a chocolate or a protein bar combined with your active lifestyle isn't going to destroy you or your progress.

 It's all about balance.